Anxiety and Depression Test (K10)

-We’re glad you’re taking the time to reflect on your mental health.
+We’re glad you’re taking the time to check-in on your mental health.

 It’s a short test that asks 10 questions about how you’ve been feeling over the past 4 weeks.

-• directs you to support and resources designed for you.
+• help you find the support that’s right for you.

 Supporting someone else